Patent Retrieval: A Literature Review: Patent Retrieval Methods

-To address the problem of poor PRF results in PR compared to traditional IR, Bashir and Rauber \cite{bashir2010improving} proposed a novel approach for PRF-based QE which builds a model that learns to identify better PRF results based on their similarity with the query patent over specific terms.
-These terms are learned by building a classification model that classifies whether a term would be useful for QE or not according to some proximity features between the original query terms and pseudo-relevant terms.
-The authors, through experiments on a subset of USPTO patents, showed the ability of this model to introduce more relevant QE terms and subsequently increasing the retrievability of individual patents.
+To address the problem of poor PRF results in patent retrieval compared to traditional information retrieval, \cite{bashir2010improving} proposed a novel approach for PRF-based query expansion which builds a model that learns to identify better PRF results based on their similarity with the query patent over specific terms.
+These terms are learned by building a classification model that classifies whether a term would be useful for query expansion or not according to some proximity features between the original query terms and pseudo-relevant terms.
+The authors, through experiments on a subset of USPTO patents, showed the ability of this model to introduce more relevant query expansion terms and subsequently increasing the retrievability of individual patents.
 However, the authors did not evaluate this model on a any of the available test collections.
 Moreover, extracting similarity features and computing similarities with PRF results during query execution is computationally expensive and time consuming.

-Along the same efforts, Mahdabi and Crestani \cite{mahdabi2012learning} proposed a framework for identifying effective PRF documents at runtime and then performing QE using terms from these relevant documents.
+Along the same efforts, \cite{mahdabi2012learning} proposed a framework for identifying effective PRF documents at runtime and then performing query expansion using terms from these relevant documents.
 The authors first proposed patent-specific features and then used them to build a regression model which calculates a relevancy score of each PRF document.
 Though results on the CLEF-IP 2010 collection were encouraging, several challenges still exist.
 For example, the computational complexity of calculating the regression model features at runtime.
 And PRF parameters tuning (e.g., number of PRF documents to use).